Select Page

 Description:

-Join us on a journey through Munich's festively decorated city center.
-Between Marienplatz, Rindermarkt, and Viktualienmarkt, it's a wonderful place to chat about Christmas traditions and immerse yourself in the world of childhood memories.
-We can liven up the city tour with short tasting stops at my favorite stalls or even a stop at a mulled wine stand.
-With a bit of luck, the stall owners will have time to tell you a bit about their business or product.
-This is always a hit with guests and offers ample opportunity to chat about the experience during or after the tour.
-Of course, both the route and the number of included delicacies can be tailored to your individual wishes.
-Read more
+We can certainly liven up the city tour with short tasting stops at my favorite stalls, or even a stop at the mulled wine stand.
+With a bit of luck, the stall owners will have time to tell us something about their business or product.
+This is always particularly well-received by guests and offers plenty of opportunity to chat about the experience during or after the tour.

 Although the Christmas tree prominently adorns Marienplatz in front of the town hall every year, this festive plant hasn't been tolerated here for very long.
 It took a Protestant queen at the beginning of the 19th century to insist on putting an end to this beloved tradition!
 Incidentally, Christmas tree decorations were often edible in the past – let's see if we, too, can find these little treats while strolling around that will brighten up more than just children's eyes!